 Creatine is without question the most proven supplement in the fitness nutrition industry.
 Creatine is a nitrogenous organic acid is naturally produced the body from the amino acids L-arginine, glycine, and L-methionine.
-Its efficacy has been proven in hundreds of scientific studies that have been done on the compound over the years as it relates specifically to fitness nutrition.
+Its efficiency has been proven in hundreds of scientific studies that have been done on the compound over the years as it relates specifically to fitness nutrition.

 Creatine Benefits: What Does Creatine Do For the Body?

 Creatine increases muscular energy by assisting the body in producing ATP (adenosine triphosphate).
 Adenosine triphosphate is the chemical compound that allows your muscles to contract and the more ATP you have available to your muscles, the more contractions (repetitions) you can perform in a given movement or exercise.

 Some of the more recent studies involving creatine have shown that it can also be very beneficial the brain.
 Researches started studying the effects of creatine and the brain since 2003 and every year the evidence on the positive effects on the brain become more and more prevalent.

 Creatine has been shown to enhance the brain’s cognition and also reduce mental fatigue.

 Even more research need to be done, but perhaps by taking creatine and increasing our brain’s performance could slow down terrible diseases like Alzheimer’s and dementia

 Creatine has been so effective in increasing strength and muscle mass gains that many outside of the fitness industry tried to start a myth that it was a steroid.
 By definition something that is produced naturally in the body cannot be a steroid.